Public health mitigation of COVID-19: Health care

 An army-constructed field hospital outside Östra sjukhuset (Eastern hospital) in Gothenburg, Sweden, contains temporary intensive care units for COVID-19 patients.

 Increasing capacity and adapting healthcare for the needs of COVID-19 patients is described by the WHO as a fundamental outbreak response measure.
-The ECDC and the European regional office of the WHO have issued guidelines for hospitals and primary healthcare services for shifting of resources at multiple levels, including focusing laboratory services towards COVID-19 testing, cancelling elective procedures whenever possible, separating and isolating COVID-19 positive patients, and increasing intensive care capabilities by training personnel and increasing the number of available ventilators and beds.
+The ECDC and the European regional office of the WHO have issued guidelines for hospitals and primary healthcare services for shifting of resources at multiple levels, including focusing laboratory services towards COVID-19 testing, cancelling elective procedures whenever possible, separating and isolating COVID-19-positive patients, and increasing intensive care capabilities by training personnel and increasing the number of available ventilators and beds.
 In addition, in an attempt to maintain physical distancing, and to protect both patients and clinicians, in some areas non-emergency healthcare services are being provided virtually.

 Research and development

-There are research-based developments that aim to mitigate COVID-19 spread beyond vaccines, repurposed and new medications and similar conventional measures.
+There are research-based developments that aim to mitigate COVID-19 spread beyond vaccines, repurposed and new medications, and similar conventional measures.

-Researchers investigate for safe ways of public transport during the COVID-19 pandemic.
+Researchers investigate safe ways of public transport during the COVID-19 pandemic.

 Novel vaccine passports have been developed.

-Researchers are developing face-masks which could be more effective at reducing SARS-CoV-2 spread than existing ones and/or have other desired properties such as biodegradability and better breathability.
-Some are also researching attachments to existing face-masks to make them more effective or to add self-cleaning features.
-The pandemic has increased efforts to develop such masks and some have received government grants for their development.
+Researchers are developing face masks that could be more effective at reducing SARS-CoV-2 spread than existing ones and/or have other desired properties such as biodegradability and better breathability.
+Some are also researching attachments to existing face masks to make them more effective or to add self-cleaning features.
+The pandemic has increased efforts to develop such masks, and some have received government grants for their development.

 Ventilation and air cleaners are also the subject of research and development.

 Researchers report the development of chewing gums that could mitigate COVID-19 spread.
-The ingredients – CTB-ACE2 proteins grown via plants – bind to the virus.
+The ingredients – CTB-ACE2 proteins grown via plants—bind to the virus.

 On 23 April 2020, NASA reported building, in 37 days, a ventilator (called VITAL).
 On April 30, NASA reported receiving fast-track approval for emergency use by the United States Food and Drug Administration for the new ventilator.
-As of March 2020, 26 manufacturers around the world have been licensed to make the device.
+As of March 2021, 26 manufacturers around the world have been licensed to make the device.
 The COVID-19 pandemic increased the demand for oxygen concentrators.
-During the pandemic open source oxygen concentrators were developed, locally manufactured – with prices below imported products – and used, especially during a COVID-19 pandemic wave in India.
+During the pandemic open source oxygen concentrators were developed, locally manufactured—with prices below imported products—and used, especially during a COVID-19 pandemic wave in India.
 Due to capacity limitations in the standard supply chains, some manufacturers are 3D printing healthcare material such as nasal swabs and ventilator parts.
 In one example, when an Italian hospital urgently required a ventilator valve, and the supplier was unable to deliver in the timescale required, a local startup received legal threats due to alleged patent infringement after reverse-engineering and printing the required hundred valves overnight.